 PHP had entered the scene by 1998, all set to gain ground and grow as a significantly popular, free, open-source, website design language with a massive following in the community of web developers and contributors.

 THE EARLY 2000s

-Advent of CSS took website design to another dimension in that web designers could now segregate website design and website content.
-They no longer needed to define web page elements such as background color, text size within the HTML page.
+The advent of CSS took website design to another dimension in that web designers could now segregate website design and website content.
+They no longer needed to define web page elements such as background color and text size within the HTML page.
 They could do so in the CSS and easily effect a change by changing just the CSS files.

-Websites could now be developed with better control on their look and feel.
+Websites could now be developed with better control over their look and feel.
 The Web had begun to see CSS’ potential.
-For example MS Internet Explorer was the first browser to achieve over 99% support for CSS.
+For example, MS Internet Explorer was the first browser to achieve over 99% support for CSS.

 Social Media stepped in a rudimentary form.

-These few years saw emergence of the concept of Semantic Website Design.
+These few years saw the emergence of the concept of Semantic Website Design.

-It was envisioned at W3C level that computers understood web pages like humans do and perceive human requests.
-It was expected of machines to perform complex computations and yield intelligent outputs with least efforts on the users’ part.
+It was envisioned at the W3C level that computers understood web pages like humans do and perceive human requests.
+It was expected of machines to perform complex computations and yield intelligent outputs with the least effort on the users’ part.